GridTools/icon_structured_benchmark/README.md

 ### Plotting torus results

-After running `run_torus_grid.py` the runtimes for every implementation will be dumped into a JSON file named based on the `OUTPUT` argument.
+After running `run_torus_grid.py` or `run_filtered_torus_grid.py` the runtimes for every implementation will be dumped into a JSON file named based on the `OUTPUT` argument.

 For gathering the data one can use a script like `run_grids.sh` that does a sweep to the different torus files and `k` levels.
-After dumping all the JSON files in a directory, one can read and create plots with the acceleration of `structured` over `unstructured` and violin plots with the actual runtimes using `analysis.py`.
+After dumping all the JSON files in a directory, one can read and create plots with the acceleration of `structured` over `unstructured` and violin plots with the actual runtimes using `analysis.py` for the torus grid with periodic boundaries or the `analysis_halo.py` for the same grid without periodic boundaries (halo = 2).
-For runs with 1 output per rank, one can use `analysys_multi.py`.
+For runs with 1 output per rank, one can use `analysis_multi.py` and `analysis_multi_halo.py`.